Mike O'Connell: Management career

 Following retirement as a player, O'Connell served as head coach of the San Diego Gulls of the International Hockey League (IHL) in 1990–91.
 Despite a losing record, Harry Sinden hired his protégé to coach the Bruins' top minor league affiliate, the Providence Bruins.
 O'Connell was then named the Bruins' assistant general manager in 1994, also becoming vice president of hockey operations in 1998 and alternate governor in 2000.
 The Bruins named O'Connell vice president and general manager on November 1, 2000, and he later signed a five-year contract extension on June 21, 2002.
 He was however fired from the job on March 25, 2006 following a controversial number of player trades that did not work out well for the Bruins.
 Notably, O'Connell decided to trade high-scoring center Joe Thornton.

 In 2003–04 season, under his direction, the Bruins finished first in the Northeast Division, second in the Eastern Conference and fourth overall in the NHL with 104 points.
 The NHL then locked-out its players for the 2004–05 season and the Bruins lost five players previously acquired by O'Connell (Michael Nylander, Brian Rolston, Sean O'Donnell, Mike Knuble and Sergei Gonchar) to free agency.
 O'Connell blamed Bruins owner Jeremy Jacobs for the decision to not re-sign the free agents.

 In 2005, O'Connell traded Bruins star center Joe Thornton to the San Jose Sharks, receiving Brad Stuart, Marco Sturm and Wayne Primeau in exchange.
 Thornton would ultimately win the Hart Memorial Trophy as the League's most valuable player and the Art Ross Trophy as scoring champion at the conclusion of the 2005–06 season.

 Many important players on the Bruins roster were drafted during O'Connell's tenure as general manager, including Patrice Bergeron and David Krejčí, centerpieces of the team's Stanley Cup victory in 2011.

-O'Connell is currently the director of professional player development with the Los Angeles Kings.
+O'Connell was the director of professional player development with the Los Angeles Kings.
 In this role he has won 2 Stanley Cups in 2012 and 2014.

+O'Connell was hired by the Philadelphia Flyers in August of 2021 as a senior advisor to the General Manager.